Who is Peter Parker?

 Comte de Grasse |

 Parker was promoted to rear admiral on April 28, 1777.
-He was soon appointed commander of the Jamaica Station (not the subway stop).
-By that time, British strategy had shifted to securing as much of the West Indies as possible.
-The remainder of the war focused on supporting efforts there against the French and Spanish.
-He executed his duties proficiently and received a promotion to rear admiral in March 1779.
+He was soon named commander of the Jamaica Station (not the subway stop).
+By that time, British strategy had shifted to capturing as much of the West Indies as possible.
+The rest of the war focused on supporting efforts there against the French and Spanish.
+He performed his duties well and was promoted again to rear admiral in March 1779.

 High Command

 Service in American waters brought Parker great distinction, despite Charleston.
-He was elevated to baronetcy in 1783 and appointed commander of Portsmouth harbor, the home port of the Royal Navy.
+He was elevated to baronet in 1783 and appointed commander of Portsmouth Harbor, the home port of the Royal Navy.
 During this time, he met and mentored a young Lieutenant Horatio Nelson, the future victor of Trafalgar.
-Parker facilitated Nelson's early career, and for that alone, the British should hold him in esteem.
-Parker was named admiral of the fleet in September 1799 following the death of Admiral Lord Howe.
+Parker helped Nelson early in his career, and for that, the British should hold him in high regard.
+Parker was named admiral of the fleet in September 1799 after the death of Admiral Lord Howe.
 He was also appointed a general of marines.
-Sadly, one of Parker’s last official acts was to serve as the chief mourner at Vice-Admiral Lord Nelson’s funeral on 9 January 1806.
+Sadly, one of Parker’s last official acts was serving as the chief mourner at Vice-Admiral Lord Nelson’s funeral on 9 January 1806.

 ![]() |